Wolverine971/9takes/src/blog/enneagram/enneagram-and-mental-illness.md

 <article class="section-content">

-## Mental Health Risks of the Enneagram Type 4: The Individualist</>
+## Mental Health Risks of the Enneagram Type 4: The Individualist

 Type 4s are susceptible to a range of mental health challenges, including: